-As of February 2009, you can now recycle all types of plastic, numbers 1-7 (see descriptions below).
+All types of plastic, numbers 1-7 can be recycled (see descriptions below).
 This means you can recycle microwavable lunch trays, yogurt containers, and all other plastic items.
 However, before you recycle, please rinse off plastic food containers.
-Beverage bottles do not have to be rinsed but please remove the cap before recycling the bottle and cap.
+Beverage bottles do not have to be rinsed but please twist the cap back on before recycling the bottle.”
 Plastic bags and wrap can now be recycled.
 Please put them in a clear plastic bag and include them with glass, metal, and plastic recyclables.

 Types of Plastic that Can Be Recycled On Campus:

-Coke cans, tuna cans, frappuccino bottles... throw them all into the appropriate recycling containers.
+Soda cans, tuna cans, glass bottles... throw them all into the appropriate recycling containers.
 Sheets of aluminum foil can be balled up and put in recycling bins with glass/metal/plastic.
 Other aluminum containers such as pie pans and lids from some carry-out restaurants are recyclable.
 Rinse off all food from the aluminum.
 Video: Bill Nye explains why recycling aluminum is so important!

 All electronic equipment at the University is considered surplus equipment and is collected by Terrapin Trader.
 Functional equipment may be sold to the general public and that which cannot be sold or does not work is sent to a qualified vendor where it is deconstructed into individual components which are recycled.
 To contact Terrapin Trader, visit www.purchase.umd.edu/ttrader/.